Get Help

 Victim ≠ wrongdoer.

-Even if the extortion involves something you regret, you are still the victim of a crime.
-You deserve support, not judgment.
+Even if the extortion involves something we regret, we are still victims of a crime.
+We deserve support, not judgment.

 Why Telling Someone Can Help

-- Isolation is the extortionist’s greatest tool.
-They rely on your silence.
+- Isolation is the extortionist's greatest tool.
+They rely on our silence.

 - Secrets create ongoing stress.
 Sharing — even with one person — can relieve enormous pressure.

-- You may need practical help — with phones, accounts, or finances.
+- We may need practical help — with phones, accounts, or finances.

 - Family may already sense something is wrong.
 Explaining can actually reduce suspicion.